Microsoft/IntuneDocs.tr-tr/intune/protect/advanced-threat-protection.md

 ---
-title: Microsoft Intune-Azure 'da Microsoft Defender ATP 'yi kullanma | Microsoft Docs
+title: Use Microsoft Defender ATP in Microsoft Intune - Azure | Microsoft Docs
-description: Kurulum ve yapılandırma dahil olmak üzere Intune ile Microsoft Defender Gelişmiş tehdit koruması 'nı (Microsoft Defender ATP) kullanın, Intune cihazlarınızı ATP ile ekleme ve ardından Intune cihaz uyumluluğuyla ve koşullu bir cihaz ATP risk değerlendirmesi kullanma ağ kaynaklarını korumak için erişim ilkeleri.
+description: Use Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) with Intune, including setup and configuration, onboarding of your Intune devices with ATP, and then use a devices ATP risk assessment with your Intune device compliance and conditional access policies to protect network resources.
 keywords: ''
 author: brenduns
 ms.author: brenduns
 manager: dougeby
-ms.date: 11/14/2019
+ms.date: 11/19/2019
 ms.topic: conceptual
 ms.service: microsoft-intune
 ms.subservice: protect